 Figuring out if your insurance covers drug and alcohol detox policy can be extremely difficult.
 You may not have the experience in health care policy to understand that giant booklet they handed you during benefit enrollment, but that’s OK.
-We do have experience in working with insurance companies, and can tell you what you need to know about getting your detox services covered.
+We do have experience in working with insurance companies and can tell you what you need to know about getting your detox services covered.

 Detox Services as a Medical Necessity

 While the law requires that substance abuse treatment services, including detox, must be covered by your health insurance, the extent of your coverage may vary.
 For example, insurance providers have a right to only pay for medical services that are deemed necessary.
-Proving a treatment is necessary can be easier said than done, in some cases.
+Proving a treatment program is necessary can be easier said than done, in some cases.
 You must be able to prove that you need detox services by providing a doctor’s note.

 Here comes the next sticking point in negotiations.
 There are two kinds of detox services: inpatient and outpatient.
 While both are viable options, inpatient services are generally supervised more closely and have fewer instances of relapse.
-For that reason, inpatient treatment is also more expensive.
-Your insurance company may only pay for an outpatient detox, unless you can prove that an inpatient care center is medically necessary.
+For that reason, inpatient rehab treatment is also more expensive.
+Your insurance company may only pay for an outpatient detox unless you can prove that an inpatient care center is medically necessary.

 Determining Medical Necessity

-Insurance companies look at a few different things to determine medical necessity for inpatient drug and alcohol detox.
+Insurance companies look at a few different factors to determine medical necessity for inpatient drug and alcohol detox.
 First and foremost, insurance providers evaluate the severity of your withdrawal symptoms.
 For example, withdrawal from alcohol, especially when you’ve been drinking heavily over a period of years, can be deadly.
 In this case, medically supervised detox is vital.

 Next, providers will assess the intensity of services you’re requesting, as well as your projected length of stay.
 Finally, they’ll consider your unique personal circumstances.
-Do you have co-existing conditions such as depression, anxiety or another mental disorder?
+Do you have coexisting conditions such as depression, anxiety, or another mental disorder?
 Do you have a family history of substance abuse?

 Remember, your medical necessity status is fluid.
 In other words, you may initially qualify for treatment, only to find that your insurance company may downgrade your services over time.
 For example, you may qualify for inpatient treatment for a few days during detox, but see your insurance update to cover outpatient treatment once your symptoms stabilize.